Miraculous spookiness

 eventually forming two discs

 To refresh, in the 2D case, we described orientation by \(x_1^2 + x_2^2 = 1\) or if using angle as parameter \(\theta_1\) then \(\sin^2 \theta_1 + \cos^2 \theta_1 = 1\), where \(\theta_1\) is in range from 0° to 360°.
-Let us multiply both sides by \(\sin^2\theta_2\), where \(\theta_2\) is in range from 0° to 180°, getting \((\sin^2\theta_1 + \cos^2\theta_1)\sin^2\theta_2 = \sin^2\theta_2\).
-One can see that it represents a set of \((x_1, x_2)\) points forming a circle, but with radius \(\sin\theta_2\) in Fig 2.
+Before moving forwards let us do a bit of preparation - we multiply both sides by \(\sin^2\theta_2\), where \(\theta_2\) is in range from 0° to 180°, getting \((\sin^2\theta_1 + \cos^2\theta_1)\sin^2\theta_2 = \sin^2\theta_2\).
+One can see that a set of \((x_1, x_2)\) points form a circle where \(x_1 = \sin\theta_1\sin\theta_2, x_2 = \cos\theta_1\sin\theta_2\), but with radius \(\sin\theta_2\) in Fig 2.
 If we color for all possible values by tracing out all points \(\theta_1\) and \(\theta_2\), we get two filled-in discs glued together along the edges.
 One disc comes from \(\theta_2\) ranges of 0° to 90°, and the second one from 90° to 180° range.

 Returning back to a sphere in 3D, it would be described by \(x_1^2 + x_2^2 + x_3^2 = 1\).
 Note, that we could introduce new parameter \(x_3 = \cos\theta_2\) [5] and get \(x_1^2 + x_2^2 + \cos^2\theta_2 = 1\), and as \(\sin^2\theta_2 + \cos^2\theta_2 = 1\), require that \(x_1^2 + x_2^2 = \sin^2\theta_2\), and recalling prior paragraph and putting it all together \((\sin^2\theta_1 + \cos^2\theta_1)\sin^2\theta_2 + \cos^2\theta_2 = 1\).

 This has been a bit lengthy route to find that we could parameterize sphere by \(x_1 = \sin\theta_1\sin\theta_2\), \(x_2 = \cos\theta_1\sin\theta_2\), \(x_3 = \cos\theta_2\), which in itself is not important for our discussion.
-What is important is to note that we could describe all points of a sphere by points \((\sin^2\theta_1 + \cos^2\theta_1)\sin^2\theta_2\) which we already found to be two discs.
-Another way to see that for the 3D case is that two discs represent mappings of all points of a sphere - where the top sphere is one disc, the bottom sphere the other, and the equator is the boundary gluing the discs in Fig 3.
+What is important is to note that we could describe all points of a sphere by points \((x_1, x_2)\) forming the term \((\sin^2\theta_1 + \cos^2\theta_1)\sin^2\theta_2\), and which as noted before can be seen to form two discs.
+Another way to see that for the 3D case is that two discs represent mappings of all points of a sphere - where the top half the of sphere is one disc, the bottom half of the sphere the other, and the equator is the boundary gluing the discs in Fig 3.

 Fig 3.
 Sphere as two discs